varyg1001/nyaaup/README.md

 # Nyaaup

-Nyaaup is an auto torrent uploader to [Nyaa.si](https://nyaa.si/), working with `.mkv` videos (primarily for animes and live-actions).
+Nyaaup is an auto torrent uploader to [Nyaa.si](https://nyaa.si/), especially for video.
 This tool you can use with Linux systems.
 (On Windows you can use WSL.)

 ## Requirements